archway-warp/warp-cli/README.md

 ## Deploying your contracts

-This is the most complex and, truthfully, still the least polished command available in this CLI tool.
-It interfaces with the local `secretcli` installation and config to publish your smart contract to mainnet or testnet.
-It can be slow right now, but I'll be working on improving the performance and user experience of the deployment scripts over the coming weeks.
+This is the most complex command available in this CLI tool in terms of the sheer amount of customizability.
+It interfaces with the local chain CLI installation and config to publish your smart contract to mainnet or testnet.

 The `warp deploy` command uses the `autodeploy` script defined in the `Warp.toml` file.
-The deployment steps are executed in order from top to bottom, and scripts down in the queue can actually reference addresses of contracts that came before them.
+The deployment steps are executed in order from top to bottom, and scripts down in the queue can reference addresses of contracts that came before them.
 This is a feature I needed the most in my own project, as I don't exactly enjoy TypeScript and it is the main reason for the creation of Warp CLI.

+Deployment scripts can reference a previous contract in two ways, depending on the need:

+- `#_contract` - Contract's Code ID
+- `$_contract` - Contract's address

+Furthermore, the following keywords are implemented:

+- `$account_id` - the deployer account address

 ### Example AutoDeploy Script